About our Communities

-If you participate in the LLC or Themed Housing option, you will reside with other students in a traditional style residence hall.
-Each theme will benefit from the involvement of a professional staff mentor, a resident advisor, and a first year expert, and will occupy its own floor within the residence hall.
+If you participate in the LLC or TLC, you reside with other students in a traditional-style residence hall.
+Each theme will benefit from the involvement of a professional staff advisor, a resident advisor (RA), and a first-year expert, and will occupy its own floor within the residence hall.

-The Marine Living Learning Community (MLC) is an opportunity for Marine Sciences, Marine Affairs, and Marine Entrepreneurship majors to more fully explore their area of study, develop as leaders and successfully transition to the college environment.
-Marine LLC students will take at least two common courses over the year, receive additional support and mentoring from a collaborative team of faculty and staff, and a variety of opportunities to engage in experiential learning on the shores of coastal Maine.
-The MLC is limited to 33–39 participants.
+The Marine Living Learning Community is an opportunity for Marine Sciences, Marine Affairs, and Marine Entrepreneurship majors to more fully explore their area of study, develop as leaders, and successfully transition to the college environment.
+Marine LLC students will take at least two common courses over the year, receive additional support and mentoring from a collaborative team of faculty and staff, and engage in a variety of experiential learning opportunities on the shores of coastal Maine.

-Individuals participating in Go Global: Global Exploration Community are students of the world.
+Individuals participating in the Go Global Community are students of the world.
 UNE strives to empower students in becoming global citizens.
 Go Global Community members will explore all the world has to offer through self-reflection activities, programs, and cultural experiences, as well as service projects and retreats.
-The GO Global LLC is limited to 33–39 participants.
+Are you potentially interested in traveling abroad?
+This community is for you.

 - Applications can be found online.
 To access the application please visit the housing website and log in with your Nor’Easter log in.
-Not sure what your Nor’Easter log in is?
-Look it up now.
+Look up your Nor’Easter login

-- All completed applications are due by June 30 and students will be notified of acceptance into the program via email by the end of July.
+- All completed applications are due by June 30 and you will be notified of acceptance into the program via email by the end of July.

 - Questions?
 Call (207) 602-2687 or email us at email@example.com.